jhudsy/LoebnerPrizeProtocol/README.md

 # Mapping from the old protocol
 With thanks to Robert Denis, an interface between the old and new protocol can be obtained at [http://www.vixia.fr/mylene/download/ai_old_protocol.zip]

+Another (node based) implementation of a bridge between the two protocols is available in the `bridge` subdirectory.
+To use it, edit the `config.js` file.